 In the eviction of a tenant, the law specifies a method that must be followed.
 This implies that a landlord cannot simply decide to remove a tenant because he or she is the owner of the property

-This article discusses how to evict a tenant from a property in Nigeria.
+This article discusses how to legally evict a tenant from your house here in Nigeria.
 Both landlords and tenants would benefit from this since they will understand the procedures and conditions that might lead to eviction under Nigerian law.

 Both landlords and tenants would benefit from this since they will understand the requirements and conditions that might lead to eviction under Nigerian law.

-Steps to follow before a landlord can evict a tenant here in Nigeria?
+Here are steps by step to follow before a landlord can legally evict a tenant from his house here in Nigeria?

 The first thing to remember is that in Nigeria, a landlord cannot remove a tenant whenever and wherever he just feels to do so.
 The landlord must first serve a formal eviction notice on the tenant.
 Even if the tenant ignores the notifications and continues on the premises after the eviction notices have expired, the landlord must proceed with a formal eviction by Order of Court.
 Extrajudicial actions or procedures to evict a tenant from a property are illegal in Nigeria.
 In fact, if a tenant uses self-help tactics, he or she may be able to sue the landlord for damages based on wrongful eviction or trespass.

-First Step: When evicting a tenant, the first step is to determine if the tenant owes rent.
+First Step: The first step to be considered especially when you want to legally evict a tenant from your house here in Nigeria is to determine if the tenant owes rent or doesn’t.
 If this is the case, the landlord or any other authorized agent must provide the tenant with a Late Rent Notice.
 A landlord can seek an order of possession and an order for the collection of overdue rent in court under Nigerian law.
 The landlord will be needed to produce evidence of non-payment of rent in court in order for justice to be granted.